Church of Azazel > Beliefs & principles > Rising Gods

 5. Ishtar

 The Babylonian Ishtar was the first known historical instance of a syncretic Goddess similar to modern Wicca's "The Goddess."
 The ancient Babylonians beleived that many earlier goddesses were aspects of Ishtar, just as many of today's Wiccans believe that all ancient goddesses are aspects of "The Goddess."
 (For details, see this page about the Goddess Ishtar on Shrine of the forgotten Goddesses.)
 Like modern Wicca's "The Goddess," Ishtar was very multi-faceted.
-For example, Ishtar was both an Earth-goddess and "Queen of heaven," and She was both a goddess of love and a goddess of war.
-Other modern Wiccan ideas about "The Goddess," too, such as the idea of Her having a male consort who is also Her son, seem to be derived primarily from the ancient myths about Ishtar - or other ancient middle eastern Goddesses Whom the Babylonians equated with Ishtar.
+For example, Ishtar was both an Earth-goddess and "Queen of Heaven," and She was both a Goddess of love and a Goddess of war.
+Other modern Wiccan ideas about "The Goddess," too, such as the myth of Her descent into the underworld, seem to be derived primarily from the ancient myths about Ishtar - or other ancient middle eastern Goddesses Whom the Babylonians equated with Ishtar.
 In one of today's most popular Goddess chants ("Isis, Astarte, Diana, Hecate, Demeter, Kali, Inanna"), at least two of the named Goddesses (Astarte and Innana) were equated, by the ancient Babylonians, with Ishtar.

 While we have many disagreements with Wicca, it important to recognize that Wicca and related forms of modern Paganism are one of the most significant and vigorous religious movements of our time.
 In the modern West, they are the fastest-growing alternative to Abrahamic monotheism.
 Unlike many other new religions, they have managed to grow rapidly without blatant attempts at proselytization.
 And many Wicca-based Pagans are drawn specifically to "The Goddess," more so than to "The God."
-Hence, if the Wicca-based Pagan movement continues to grow rapidly, "The Goddess" will soon be the Abrahamic god's number-one competitor for human worshippers here in the modern West, just as Ishtar was in Bible times.
+Hence, if the Wicca-based Pagan movement continues to grow rapidly, "The Goddess" will soon be the Abrahamic god's number-one competitor for human worshippers here in the modern West, just as Ishtar/Astarted was in the ancient Middle East.

 Ishtar/Astarte is also revered by quite a few theistic Satanists these days, most likely because "Astaroth" is a high-ranking demon according to various well-known grimoires.
 The name "Astaroth" is a variant of "Ashtoreth," a Hebrew insulting nickname for Astarte/Ishtar.
 Astarte/Ishtar is also one of the most demonized Goddesses in the Bible.
 To this day, She is vilified, by anti-Satanist grand conspiracy ideologists, as an especially "Satanic" Goddess.